Ang3la33/JAVA_Final_Sprint_AFS_AS_BS/src/main/resources/Documentation/eCommerceApp_Documentation.md

 ## Application Description
 Welcome to our E-Commerce App!
 A command line platform designed to bring buyers, sellers and administrators together in one system.
-Whether you're looking to browse products, manage your inventory or over user activity, this application provides the tools you need in a simple, intuitive way.
+Whether you're looking to browse products, manage your inventory or user activity, this application provides the tools you need in a simple, intuitive way.

 **Main Features**